-If you wish to nominate a colleague you are asked to check with the person that you wish to nominate to ensure that they are happy for their name to go forward, and that they can fulfil the commitments listed below (sections 1-4).
-The same process is involved for the appointment of the host venue.
-Nominees for both awards have historically tended to come mainly from a core mental health nursing background, but in the spirit of Eileen Skellern’s vision for a multi-disciplinary approach to mental health, nominations for colleagues from a variety of backgrounds are welcomed.
-NOMINATIONS CAN BE SENT TO: firstname.lastname@example.org; email@example.com or firstname.lastname@example.org.
+Nominees for both awards have historically tended to come mainly from a core mental health nursing background, but in the spirit of Eileen Skellern’s vision for an intra-disciplinary approach to mental health, nominations from a variety of backgrounds are welcomed.

 2) Lifetime Achievement Nominees are asked to provide a short biography (150-300).
 This information will be forwarded to the appointments committee panel.
-The short list and appointments are announced at the conference dinner at 24th International MHN Research Conference at RCN HQ, London, September 12-13 (candidates are not required to be present).
+The short list and appointments, including host organisation will be announced at the MHNA Conference Dinner on Thursday 14th September 2022.

 The panel members vote for the candidates ranking each nominee (eg 1,2,3,4,5) - voting separately for each award.
 The candidate with the lowest score in each short list is appointed.
 The voting matrix is available only to panel members.
 In the event of a panel member being nominated that panel member will not be able vote for that appointment.

-4) The short list is publicised.
+The short list are publicised.